Cytomegalovirus disease (CMV)

 Treatment

-Medications to treat CMV may be given by mouth (orally), through a vein (intravenously, or by IV) or locally (to the area affected)—for example, in the case of CMV retinitis, after a local anesthetic is used, medication may be injected or surgically implanted directly into the eye, to control the disease.
+Medications to treat CMV may be given by mouth (orally), through a vein (intravenously, by IV) or locally (to the area affected)—for example, in the case of CMV retinitis, after a local anesthetic is used, medication may be injected directly into the eye, to control the disease.
 The choice of treatment depends on the location and severity of the CMV, the strength of your immune system, other medications you may be taking and other factors.
-Different forms of the drug ganciclovir (Cytovene) are often used to treat CMV infection.
+Treatment guidelines list the following options:

-If you are diagnosed with CMV retinitis, colitis, esophagitis or pneumonia and are not already taking anti-HIV drugs, it is recommended that you start.
-This should strengthen your immune system and help you fight off the infection.
-People with a disease of the central nervous system who are not already taking anti-HIV drugs should treat the CMV first and wait until their CMV symptoms improve before they start taking anti-HIV drugs.
+If you are diagnosed with CMV-related diseases and are not already taking ART, treatment guidelines recommend that you start ART right away.
+This should strengthen your immune system and help you fight the infection.
+People with CMV disease of the CNS who are not already taking ART should treat the CMV first and wait until their CMV symptoms improve before they start taking ART.
 Talk to your doctor before starting or stopping any medication.

 Preventing recurrence

-Once the CMV has cleared up, your doctor will likely recommend that you take medication to prevent the infection from coming back.
-This medication should be taken until your CD4 count remains higher than 100 for at least three to six months as a result of taking anti-HIV drugs.
+Once the CMV-related disease has subsided, your doctor will likely recommend that you take medication to prevent the infection from returning.
+This medication should be taken until your CD4 count remains higher than 100 cells/mm3 for at least three to six months as a result of ART.

-However, no CD4 count guarantees that the CMV won’t return.
+However, bear in mind that a high CD4 count is no guarantee that CMV disease will not recur.
 Even people whose immune systems recover and who are able to discontinue anti-CMV treatment can have a relapse.
-For example, retinitis can recur even when a person’s CD4 count is as high as 1250.
-For this reason, regular appointments should be scheduled with your opthamologist to have your eyes checked for CMV—ideally, every three months.
-Monitoring CMV viral load is not an effective way of predicting relapse and is not recommended.
+For example, in very rare cases, retinitis has recurred even when a person’s CD4 count is as high as 1250 cells/mm3.
+This problem seems to occur, even though CD4 counts may be high, because the immune system may have lost its ability to control CMV; HIV viral load may be elevated or CD4 count elevations may be temporary.
+For these reasons, regular appointments should be scheduled with your ophthamologist to have your eyes checked for CMV—ideally, every three months.

 Prevention

-The best way to reduce the risk of CMV is to keep your CD4 count well above 100.
-Anti-HIV drugs can keep your CD4 count up and, if you’ve been exposed to the virus, keep the virus under control.
+The best way to reduce the risk of CMV is to keep your CD4 count well above 100 cells/mm3.
+ART can strengthen your immune system and keep your CD4 count up.
+This is typically the best way to keep CMV under control.

-People living with HIV whose CD4 counts are below 100 should be examined regularly by an opthamologist for retinitis even if they don't have symptoms.
-If you notice an increase of “floaters” (dark specks that seem to float around in your eye), make an appointment to see your opthamologist and have it checked out.
+People living with HIV whose CD4 counts are below 100 cells/mm3 should be examined regularly by an ophthamologist for retinitis even if they don't have symptoms.
+If you notice an increase of “floaters” (dark specks that seem to float around in your eye) or other changes in your vision, make an appointment to see your ophthamologist and have it checked out as soon as possible.